jnozzi/cocoadev.com/markdown/CocoaNeedsGarbageCollection.md

 Basically it is the BDW algorithm, but instead of collecting all malloc'ed memory, it only collects from a set of objects that we specify.
 The reason behind this is so that the programmer has an option to use gc or not.

-So the garbage collector is an General/NSAutoreleasePool replacement, as someone suggested.
+So the garbage collector is an NSAutoreleasePool replacement, as someone suggested.
 Calls to alloc return a global singleton of the collector, say the class name is GC.
 The init method does nothing.

 Now, there is a global set S of potentially garbage objects.
 Whenever an object is sent the autorelease message, this add the object to S. Note this collector does not collect non objects (that might change).
 Instead, it assumes they are collected by the objects themselves.
 Anyway this is no worse than the current situation.